 Sugar, refined flour, processed dairy, caffeine, alcohol.
 It can be easy to find a consumptive crutch, but overindulging in foods that are void of nutrition goes beyond just making us feel bad, it contributes to slowly building disease in the body and the mind.
 It becomes a vicious cycle.
 How long could you go without sugar, honey or maple syrup?
 That might be a great place to start!

-How I'm Making It Work: Good food is an effortless great habit.
+How I'm Making It Work: Good food is simple-to-achieve great habit.
 It didn't fully start out effortlessly, but because I had been so sick when I began making the transition to eating better, and because making this transition made me feel so much better so quickly, I hopped on the train and kept riding.
 At this point, my set-point on my diet is that non-organic, conventional, processed food is not an option.
 I do not buy it, I don't eat, and I'm not even tempted.
 The closest we come in our house to bending on this is the very occasional dinner out, but even then we aim for restaurants that partner with local farms and take an active measure to ensure quality ingredients.
 Again, anything less is not an option and not even of interest.

 Busy is the mantra of our day.
 How do we be less busy?
 We focus on taking less on and recognizing that we will be okay.
 We will not be missing out, but instead have the time for the things we say yes to, or have more time to say yes to the things we really want to do.